Preparing Pu Erh tea

-Accessories for preparing Pu-erh tea
+Accessories for preparing Pu Erh tea

 • a Gaiwan or a Yixing teapot;

-• a small cup or several;
+• one small cup or several;

 • a tea pitcher or a second teapot;

-• tongs, to handle heated items.
+• tongs, for handling heated items.

 To avoid flooding your table, place your tea set on a special tea tray: the boat.

-If your Pu-erh is loose, you can start the infusions.
-But how do you prepare Pu-erh tea if you have cakes?
+If your Pu Erh is loose, you can start the infusions.
+But how do you prepare Pu Erh tea if you have cakes?
 You need a tea pick to retrieve the leaves.

-Take tea leaves from a cake
+Taking tea leaves from a cake

 Keep only the leaves and discard the crumbs.
 They can alter the taste of your infusion.
-Let's move on to practice and see how to prepare Pu-erh tea.
+Let's move on to practice and see how to prepare Pu Erh tea.

 Gong Fu Cha step by step